 - Buying premises ties up cash flow which could be invested in new employees, or plant

 Depending on the kind of business you run, choose your premises to fit your specific criteria.
 Decide how much room you need per employee, and whether you need additional space for meetings or interviews.
 Do you need parking space for visitors or customers?
 Do you need extensive storage space?
-Consider taking more than one premises, with a less expensive location for archive records, for example.
+Consider taking more than one premises, with a less expensive location for archive records.

 Consider modern buildings with good natural light and security systems built in.